Mohammed Taha al-Ahmed: Education

 Al-Ahmed holds a bachelor's degree in agricultural engineering from the University of Aleppo, earned in 2007.
 He completed a master's degree in financial and economic assessment of agricultural projects from Cairo University in 2012.
 In 2020, he received a PhD in agricultural development from the University of Idlib.

 Career

 During the Syrian civil war, al-Ahmed actively participated in the revolutionary movement from its outset.
 He served as the Director of the Idlib Administration in 2017 and later became the Director of the Civil Administration for Services.

 He served as Minister of Economy and Resources during the first and second terms of the Syrian Salvation Government.
 Subsequently, he was appointed as Minister of Agriculture and Irrigation, a position he held during the third, fourth, fifth, and sixth terms.

 In 2024, following the fall of the Assad regime and the decision that ministers of the salvation government will serve in the same roles in the caretaker government until March 2025, al-Ahmed began serving as minister of agriculture and agrarian reform in the Syrian caretaker government under prime minister Mohammed al-Bashir.

 On 10 May 2025, he was appointed Assistant Foreign Minister for Arab Affairs.
+On 13 June 2025, Presidential Decree 66 was issued, which established the Higher Committee for People's Assembly Elections.
+The 11-member committee, chaired by al-Ahmed, who served as Chairman of the Higher Committee for People’s Assembly Elections, was responsible for overseeing the formation of electoral subcommittees, which elected two-thirds of the members of parliament.